 In late August, 2004 Senior Sergeant Gordon ‘Gerry’ Mannheim is in command of 1st Platoon, D Company, 5th Claymore on Military Police Patrol in the city of Dareena.
 The patrol is split into two units of two squads with his senior corporal leading one unit while Gerry leads the other.
-They’re patrolling the ‘entertainment’ area of the city, because it’s well known for its cheap drinking establishments, prostitutes, strip clubs, gambling, and the related criminal types.
-Many of the off duty Guards and Army troops come here for fun and relaxation.
+They’re patrolling the ‘entertainment’ area of the city, because it’s well known for its cheap drinking establishments, strip clubs, prostitutes, gambling, and the related criminal types.
+Many of the off duty Guards and Army troops come here for their fun and relaxation.
 With one Army and two Guards bases close by Guard Command sees the need to provide Military Police patrols for everyone’s security and safety.

-Being late Saturday night Gerry is a bit worried because way too many people have had too much time to get drunk.
+Being late Saturday night Gerry is a bit worried, because way too many people have had too much time to get drunk.
 When they near one very large establishment with an extremely seedy reputation he notices some rough looking men walking into an alleyway beside it.
-Signalling one squad to follow and the other to wait at the alley entrance he follows the men.
+Signalling one squad to follow, and the other to wait at the alley entrance, he follows the men.
 In the alley a group of twenty-five men are holding knives and standing around six drunken Army soldiers.
 The leader of the men is telling the soldiers to hand over their money.

-Signalling his squad to the shadows at the side of the alley, Gerry says, in a loud voice, “I think you boys better put down those knives and surrender while you still can.”
+Signalling his squad to the shadows at the side of the alley Gerry says, in a loud voice, “I think you boys better put down those knives and surrender while you still can.”

-The next night they get a call of a fight at that club.
+The next night they get a call of a fight at the same club.
 When the call comes in the patrols are having a short break at the local office space they use as a rest area.
 Being suspicious of the call Gerry orders the men into full combat gear, body armour, and helmets with face shields.
 He directs the other patrol on a slightly longer approach to the club from behind while he takes his patrol to the front door.

-At Clay Comm, the Claymore Command Communications Centre, radio operator Laurie Peters sits up and hits her alert button.
+At Clay Comm, the Claymore Command Communications Centre, radio operator Laurie Peters sits up, and hits her alert button.
 Switching to the local circuit while still listening in on her assigned frequency she notifies Clay DO (Claymore Duty Officer) and her supervisor she has a possible emergency developing in Dareena.

-Activating his radio, Gerry says, “All Mike Papas, Mike Papa Alpha.
+Activating his radio Gerry says, “All Mike Papas, Mike Papa Alpha.
 At final cross and have Alligator, repeat Alligator.
 Mike Papa Bravo, hold position until supported.”
-He waits while his squad leaders acknowledge the situation, and set up as best they can now they know the trap is ready to spring shut on them.
+He waits while his squad leaders acknowledge the situation, and they set up as best they can now they know the trap is ready to spring shut on them.
 Meanwhile Clay DO is busy bringing up her list of all units, locations, and status.
-Reactivating his radio, Gerry says, “Clay Comm, urgent, Clay Comm urgent.
+Reactivating his radio Gerry says, “Clay Comm, urgent, Clay Comm urgent.
 Mike Papa Alpha Dareena.”

 Laurie responds, “Mike Papa Alpha Dareena.
 Clay Comm heard your prior Python and Alligator calls, Clay DO standing by on frequency to assist.
 Sit Rep.” She’s asking for a situation report.

 “Clay Comm, Mike Papa Alpha Dareena.
 In Dareena sector One Four, grid Baker Eight.
 Have forty plus enemy snipers in and on buildings awaiting activation, probably more awaiting contact to move forward.
-Have two squads with me and two more just outside the danger zone.
+Have two squads with me and two more just outside of the danger zone.
 All Swords combat equipped.
-Need UAVs (Unmanned Air Vehicles) for intelligence and need combat support.
+Need UAVs (Unmanned Air Vehicles) for intelligence, and need combat support.
 Over.”

 Clay DO comes on line, “Mike Papa Alpha Dareena, Clay DO copies, Dareena sector One Four, grid Baker Eight.
 Forty plus snipers.
 Have two squads on hand and two in close support.
 Need UAV and combat support.
 Wait.”
 A few minutes to finish checking deployments, “Mike Papa Alpha, nearest ground support thirty plus away, nearest UAV support fifteen away, both at base.
 Can you hold as you are?
 Over.”

-A few minutes later, Gerry radios, “Watchdog, Mike Papa Alpha, Mike Papa Bravo has joined, we’ll now move forward and start to thin out the herd.
+A few minutes later Gerry radios, “Watchdog, Mike Papa Alpha, Mike Papa Bravo has joined, we’ll now move forward and start to thin out the herd.
 Suggest you do a Canadian Three-Step.
 Over.”